manish-garodia/manish-garodia/common/mg-library/procedures/install-emcc/install-emcc.md

-# Oracle EMCC 13.5 Installation
+# Install Oracle EMCC 13.5

 ## Introduction
 This lab covers the steps on how to install Oracle EMCC on VM.